 In rare cases, deaths due to heart or lung problems have been linked to the use of trastuzumab [4,11].
 Although the chance of such an event is small, discuss this risk with your health care provider before starting treatment.
 Your heart will be checked before and during treatment to help ensure there are no problems.

 Trastuzumab emtansine (T-DM1, Kadcyla)

-Trastuzumab emtansine (T-DM1, Kadcyla) is a new type of targeted therapy for HER2/neu-positive metastatic breast cancer.
-T-DM1 consists of trastuzumab along with a chemotherapy called DM1.
-Combining these drugs allows the targeted delivery of chemotherapy to HER2/neu-positive cancer cells.
-T-DMI1 is given through an IV.
+Trastuzumab emtansine (T-DM1, Kadcyla) is a new type of targeted therapy for HER2/neu-positive (HER2/neu+) metastatic breast cancer.
+T-DM1 consists of trastuzumab and a chemotherapy called DM1.
+Combining these drugs allows the targeted delivery of chemotherapy to HER2/neu+ cancer cells.
+T-DM1 is given through an IV.

-A recent randomized controlled trial showed T-DM1 increased overall survival better than lapatinib plus the chemotherapy drug capecitabine for women with metastatic HER2/neu-positive breast cancers .
-In February 2013, the FDA approved the use of T-DM1 for the treatment of HER2/neu-positive metastatic breast cancers that have progressed on trastuzumab and a taxane-based chemotherapy.
+Findings from a randomized controlled trial showed T-DM1 increased overall survival better than lapatinib plus the chemotherapy drug capecitabine for women with metastatic HER2/neu+ breast cancers .
+T-DM1 is FDA-approved for the treatment of HER2/neu+ metastatic breast cancers that have progressed on trastuzumab and a taxane-based chemotherapy.